ROBERT SIEGEL, host: From NPR News, this is ALL THINGS CONSIDERED. I'm Robert Siegel.

 SIEGEL: Phillip Swagel, too big for you or just right?

-SIEGEL: Well, let me ask you this, Christina Romer, can the president come up with a couple hundred dollars in budget cuts without undermining the very effect he's trying to accomplish by increasing demand?
-Does it all get backloaded several years from now so that it'll be after the recession presumably ends?
+SIEGEL: Well, let me ask you this, Christina Romer, can the president come up with a couple hundred billion dollars in budget cuts without undermining the very effect he's trying to accomplish by increasing demand?
+Or just all get backloaded several years from now so that it'll be after the recession presumably ends?

 SIEGEL: And on that note...